Careers that Don’t Require a College Degree

 Should I consider becoming a plumber?

 Have you ever asked yourself if you want to become a plumber?
-Because there is a shortage of skilled tradespeople throughout the country, there is a lot of positive to becoming a plumber.
-A high demand of skilled tradespeople brings a lot of benefits along with it.
+Because there is a shortage of skilled tradespeople throughout the country, there are a lot of positives to becoming a plumber.
+High demand for skilled tradespeople brings a lot of benefits along with it.

 - Independence.
-Plumbers can often create their own schedules and once they’re properly trained can eventually own their own company.
+Plumbers can often create their own schedules and, once they’re properly trained, can eventually own their own businesses.

 - Stability.
 Every home and business will at some point require a plumber.
-Because of their high demand and expertise, plumbers can charge a fair price and make a nice profit.
+Because of their high demand and expertise, plumbers can charge a fair price and still make a profit.

 - Minimal debt.
 If you decide to become a plumber and not go to a university, you will save thousands in student loan debt.
-Students across the country are taking out loans to get an education, which they have to eventually pay off for quite a while.
+Students across the country are taking out loans to get an education, which they have to eventually pay off for years to come.
 Plumbers are able to avoid this stress because they don’t need to attend a university to become licensed.

 - Lifestyle.
 Being a plumber requires a lot of mobility from job to job.
 You won’t have the boredom of sitting at a desk or cubicle for hours on end; you’ll enjoy being outside and working in different environments.

-Don’t spend your time in an office or at a desk the rest of your life, have mobility and feel like the work you are doing is helping other people.
-If you feel that you have what it takes to become a plumbing professional, contact us today to schedule a time for an interview!
+Don’t spend your time in an office or at a desk for the rest of your life.
+Gain mobility and feel like the work you are doing is helping other people.
+If you feel that you have what it takes to become a plumbing professional, contact Shamrock Plumbing today to schedule a time for an interview!